 Assisted the Lawyers’ Committee for Cultural Heritage Preservation (LCCHP) in drafting an Amicus Brief in support of a Petition for Certiorari in the United States Supreme Court in Schoeps v.
 Free State of Bavaria, Federal Republic of Germany, Docket No. 15-447.
 The LCCHP argued that the Foreign Sovereign Immunities Act of 1976 should be read to permit the heirs of Nazi-confiscated-art victims to bring suit for restitution of those artworks held in foreign public art collections in federal court in New York, a prominent hub in the global art market, consistent with modern personal jurisdiction principles.

-Represent several tenants threatened with eviction and assist tenants in asserting wrongful eviction claims through participation in the Atlanta Volunteer Lawyers Foundation Saturday Lawyer Program and Eviction Defense Program.
+Represented multiple tenants in eviction and housing conditions disputes through participation in the Atlanta Volunteer Lawyers Foundation Saturday Lawyer Program and Eviction Defense Program.
 In one such matter, successfully vacated a prior writ of possession and won monetary judgment following a bench trial on behalf of a tenant who was wrongfully evicted by former roommate.
+In another such matter, obtained substantial monetary settlement prior to trial reflecting actual and enhanced damages suffered by tenant.

 Winner of the Andrew P. Vance Memorial Writing Competition - Hosted by the Customs and International Trade Bar Association and Brooklyn Law School